hiteshpatel379/PyWATER/README.rst

 Requirements
 ------------

-- PyMOL with plugin support
+- PyMOL with Python 3 and plugin support
 - NumPy installed in PyMOL's Python environment
 - SciPy installed in PyMOL's Python environment
 - Internet access to query RCSB PDB and download PDB structures

+Dependencies are listed in ``requirements.txt`` and ``pyproject.toml`` for modern Python tooling.
+PyMOL itself is still provided by your PyMOL installation, not by PyPI.

 Plugin Installation
 -------------------